- All dwellings must have a working smoke alarm. This device alerts occupants in the event of a fire.

-- Some smoke alarms have batteries that last for 10 years.
-The smoke alarm should be tested regularly by pressing the test button.
+- The smoke alarm should be tested regularly by pressing the test button.

 - With the exception of outdoor cooking devices such as grills and barbecues, outdoor fires and the use of outdoor fireplaces are prohibited on the island of Montréal.

 - However, for temporary activities, a permit can be requested from the Montréal fire department.

 - Always fry food in a certified deep fryer.

 - Watch food closely while cooking and never leave the kitchen when one of the stove's eyes is on.

 - Never store objects that could obstruct balconies, emergency exits, stairwells or hallways.

 - It is prohibited to store or use propane bottles indoors.